cameronsenese/cloud-map-mcs-controller/README.md

 Let's consider a deployment scenario where we provision a Service into a single EKS cluster, then make the service available from within a second EKS cluster using the AWS Cloud Map MCS Controller.

-> This tutorial will take you through the end-end implementation of the solution as outlined herein, including a functional implementation of the AWS Cloud Map MCS Controller across x2 EKS clusters situated in separate VPCs.
+> *This tutorial will take you through the end-end implementation of the solution as outlined herein, including a functional implementation of the AWS Cloud Map MCS Controller across x2 EKS clusters situated in separate VPCs.*

+#### Solution Baseline

 ![alt text](images/solution-baseline-v0.01.png "Solution Baseline")